HomeLatest NewsGovTechGovt defines IT rules further, ‘social media platforms with 50 lakh users to fall in new IT code ambit

 Also as per new norms, the social media companies will have to remove contentious content flagged by the government or court orders within 36 hours and take down posts depicting nudity or morphed photos within 24 hours of receiving a complaint, as per the latest intermediary rules.

-Also, social media platforms on being asked by the court or government will be required to disclose the first originator of the mischievous information that undermines the sovereignty of India, security of the state, or public order.
+Also, social media platforms on being asked by the court or government will be required to disclose the first originator of the mischievous information that undermines the sovereignty of India, of the state, or public order.

 Get the day's headlines from Tech Observer straight in your inbox